September 1, 2013, recycling is mandatory in Dingman

 Super Market Bag Recycling:

-May be deposited for recycling at
+Plastic grocery bags may be deposited for recycling at

 Price Chopper, Wal-mart, or Shop-Rite.